Procurement Glossary

 Multiple sourcing refers to a procurement strategy in which a company purchases similar goods or services from several suppliers.
 This approach aims to minimize risk management, increase security of supply and achieve competitive advantages through better prices and conditions.
 In contrast to single sourcing, multiple sourcing reduces dependence on individual suppliers and strengthens the purchasing department's negotiating position.

-Multiple sourcing is of great importance in strategic purchasing in order to ensure security of supply and optimize costs.
-By working with several suppliers, purchasing can realize price advantages and improve the quality of the procured goods.
+Multiple sourcing is of great importance in strategic Procurement in order to ensure security of supply and optimize costs.
+By working with multiple suppliers, Procurement can realize price advantages and improve the quality of the procured goods.
 It also makes a significant contribution to risk management by minimizing the impact of supplier failures or problems.

 The implementation of multiple sourcing as a strategic procurement strategy has a significant impact on company performance.
 While the additional administrative effort typically increases process costs by 10-15%, the positive effects clearly outweigh this: automotive manufacturers report a 15% reduction in production costs through supplier diversification and optimized development partnerships.
 Order cycles are shortened by up to 20% thanks to digitalized supplier portals.